realpython/python-guide/docs/writing/style.rst

 the fact that dictionaries in Python are hashtables, the lookup performance between the two is very different.
 Python will have to go through each item in the list to find a matching case, which is time consuming.
-By analysing the hash of the dictionary, finding keys in the dict can be done very quickly.
+By analysing the hash of the dictionary, finding keys in the dictionary can be done very quickly.
 For more information see this `StackOverflow <http://stackoverflow.com/questions/513882/python-list-vs-dict-for-look-up-table>`_ page.